 A few years ago, this would have been a silly question.
 Today, however, tablets can handle almost everything a basic computer can.
-You can surf the Web, send email, watch videos, listen to music, read books, play games and - if you don't mind the on-screen keyboard - even type up documents.
+You can surf the Web, send emails, watch videos, listen to music, read books, play games, and even type up documents.
 Click here to learn how to choose the right tablet for you.

 PC, Mac or Chromebook?

 The PC vs. Mac debate seems to have no beginning or ending.
 Historically, PCs were cheaper and ran more software while Macs were the expensive, high-quality domain of graphic artists and creative types.